-Prior to a student's return to the program, they must submit appropriate documentation to the Program Director before returning to class.
+Students must notify their course instructors via email if they cannot attend class on the day of your absence.
+Before a student returns to the program, they must submit appropriate documentation to the Program Director before returning to class.
 The medical or other valid documentation must state that the student is physically and mentally able to continue in the program.